ezraroi/Human-AI-Collab/output/manuscript_sections.md

 P(α): The probability of successful alpha-function activation.
 This is the desired outcome.
 C: The learner's current Capacity (their existing psychic structure, skills, and store of processed alpha-elements).
 D: The Difficulty or complexity of the task, idea, or emotional experience (the "load" of the beta-elements).
-S: The total quality of the Scaffolding provided by the MKO within the relational field.
+S: The total quality of the Scaffolding in the system, composed of S\_e (holding environment) and S\_t (technical scaffolding provided by the AI as technical MKO).
 ### The "Challenge Gap": \|D - C\|
 This term represents the distance between the challenge and the person's ability to handle it alone.
 The goal is not to eliminate this gap, but to manage it.
 What \|D-C\| captures: